arunraj6/git-advanced-commands/README.md

 ## Revert <span id="revert"></span>

-revert command will help to undo a specific commits we made.
+revert command will help to undo a specific commit we made.

     git revert 09c02f0

 ## Rebase <span id="rebase"></span>

-rebase a branch will result in a linear commit history, its look like we never branch with master/ main.
+rebase a branch will result in a linear commit history, it looks like we never branch with master/ main.

 ## Cherry-pick <span id="cherry-pick"></span>